Robert Popper

-Personal life
+Early life

 Popper was educated at Haberdashers' Aske's Boys' School and is Jewish.

 Television and film

 Popper began his career in British television working for The Comic Strip under Peter Richardson.
 He then worked on the Channel 4 show, The Big Breakfast, writing for comedy puppets Zig and Zag.
 He also made his first appearance as a comedian on The Eleven O'Clock Show as the character Simon Michael Simon.
-Later, he was employed as a commissioning editor for Entertainment and Comedy at Channel 4.
+Later, he was employed as a commissioning editor for entertainment and comedy at Channel 4.

 His commissioning credits include the series Bo' Selecta!, Black Books, Spaced and Bremner, Bird and Fortune.
 He commissioned three series of the Comedy Lab whilst at the channel.
 He left the role to work on the first series of Look Around You (2002) with Peter Serafinowicz.
 Look Around You was a spoof educational science comedy that ran on BBC2.
 It was written and produced by Popper (who featured onscreen in one episode as "Jack Morgan", also performing the rock song "Little Mouse") and Serafinowicz (who appeared more frequently).
 The pair wrote and played all the music in the series.
 Look Around You was nominated for a BAFTA and a British Comedy Award.
 In 2003, Popper co-wrote the short film Hello Friend with Graham Linehan.